Keito Yamakita

 Keito Yamakita (山北渓人) is a Japanese mixed martial artist.
-He currently competes in the strawweight division of Pancrase and ONE Championship, where he is the reigning Pancrase Strawweight champion.
+He currently competes in the strawweight division of Pancrase and ONE Championship, where he is the former Pancrase Strawweight champion.

 Early life and background

 Yamakita became interested in mixed martial arts while watching Pride Fighting Championships as a child and began wrestling in the fourth grade of elementary school.
 He continued wrestling while attending the Inabe Sogo Gakuen High School and Senshu University.
 Yamakita made his mixed martial arts debut while working at a restaurant, but soon quit his job in the food industry to take up a position as a coach at the Toikatu Dojo.